Zum Inhalt springen

 Changed openDesk defaults: Matrix ID

-Until 0.9.0 openDesk used the LDAP entryUUID of a user to generate the user's Matrix ID.
-Due to restrictions on the Matrix protocol, an update of a Matrix ID is not possible; therefore, it was technically convenient to use the UUID as it is immutable (see https://de.wikipedia.org/wiki/Universally_Unique_Identifier for more details on UUIDs.)
+Until v0.9.0 openDesk used the LDAP entryUUID of a user to generate the user's Matrix ID.
+Due to restrictions of the Matrix protocol, an update to a Matrix ID is not possible.
+Therefore, it was technically convenient to use the UUID as they are immutable (see https://en.wikipedia.org/wiki/Universally_unique_identifier for more details on UUIDs.)

-From the user experience perspective, that was a flawed approach, so from openDesk 1.0 on, by default, the username which is also used for logging into openDesk is used to define the localpart of the Matrix ID.
+From the user experience perspective, that was a flawed approach, so from openDesk 1.0 onwards, by default, the openDesk login username is used to define the localpart of the Matrix ID.

 For existing installations: The changed setting only affects users who log in to Element for the first time.
 Existing user accounts will not be harmed.
 If you want existing users to get new Matrix IDs based on the new setting, you must update their external ID in Synapse and deactivate the old user afterward.
-The user will get a new Matrix account from scratch, losing the existing contacts, chats, and rooms.
+The user will get a completely new Matrix account, losing their existing contacts, chats, and rooms.

 The following Admin API calls are helpful: